Theddlethorpe All Saints

 Theddlethorpe All Saints or West Theddlethorpe is a village and civil parish about 10 mi from Louth, in the East Lindsey district, in the county of Lincolnshire, England.
 In 2011 the parish had a population of 165.
-The parish touches Gayton Le Marsh, Great Carlton, Saltfleetby and Theddlethorpe St. Helen.
+The parish touches Gayton le Marsh, Great Carlton, Saltfleetby and Theddlethorpe St Helen.
 Theddlethorpe All Saints shares a parish council with Theddlethorpe St Helen.

 Landmarks

 There are 4 listed buildings in Theddlethorpe All Saints.
-Theddlethorpe All Saints has a church called All Saints Church.
+Theddlethorpe All Saints has a redundant church called All Saints’ Church.

 Hall Farmhouse is a Grade II listed 16th-century red-brick house, altered about 1680 with more alterations in the late 18th and 19th centuries.

 Within the parish there is a medieval moat, extant in 1963 but now only visible as cropmarks.
-A hearth tile bearing the arms of the Angevin family was found when excavation took place in the moated enclosure near Theddlethorpe All Saints church.
+A hearth tile bearing the arms of the Angevin family was found when excavation took place in the moated enclosure near Theddlethorpe All Saints’ church.
 The house within the moat was called Keleshall.